CanKeles5/CENG502-Spring2023/Keles/Readme.md

 @TODO: Explain your code & directory structure and how other people can run it.
 We prune a DeiT-III-Small model pre-trained on ImageNet1K.
 The pre-trained model is downloaded and loaded when you run the main.py.
 You can provide the dataset path you wish to fine tune your models on when running the command below.

-- Run main.py with the command
+- Run main.py with the command, this will prune the model and fine tune it on the dataset you provided.
 ```
 python -m torch.distributed.launch --nproc_per_node=1 --use_env main.py --model deit_small_patch16_224 --batch-size 128 --data-path /path_to_your_dataset --output_dir /your_output_directory
 ```

+If you want to apply this method to another model, simply have a look at the models_v2.py file and make the necessary additions to the standard ViT structure.

 ## 3.3.
 Results

 There are two metrics we are interested in this project, one is number of FLOPs and the other is how much accuracy can we maintain from the original model.